 Handle in accordance with the manufacturer's inspection instructions.

-Check brake chambers to ensure they are fully released when brakes are not applied.
-Also, check for incompatibility of truck and trailer brake chambers.
+Check for incompatibility of truck and trailer brake chambers.
+Check brake chambers to insure they are fully released when brakes are not applied.

-Improper slack adjuster operation or set-up.
+4. Improper slack adjuster operation or set-up.

-The angle made by the brake actuator push-rod with respect to the mounting surface should be perpendicular within $\pm 3^{\circ}$ from zero to full stroke.
-The pushrod clearance hole (N) in the non-pressure chamber (NPC, or mounting base) for the brake actuator push-rod should not be elongated or show evidence of rubbing or wear from the rod.
+The angle made by the brake actuator push rod with respect to the mounting surface should be perpendicular within $+3^{\circ}$ from zero to full stroke.
+The rod clearance hole (N) in the non-pressure chamber (mounting base) for the brake actuator push rod should not be elongated or show evidence of rubbing from the rod.

-With brakes applied using 80-90 psi of air pressure, the angle (O) between the push-rod and slack adjuster should never be less than 90°.
-Follow the slack adjuster manufacturer's recommendation for proper operation and set-up.
+With brakes applied, using 80/90 P.S.I., the angle (O) between the push rod and slack adjuster should never be less than 90°.
+Consult the slack adjuster manufacturer's literature for proper operation and set-up.

-5. Damage to mounting bracket or non-pressure chamber (NPC, or mounting base).
+5. Damage to mounting bracket or non-pressure chamber.

-Check bracket and NPC for cracks or other signs of damage.
-Verify that mounting nut torque is as specified in the appropriate MGM Brakes Service Manual
+Check bracket and non-pressure chamber for cracks or other signs of damage.
+Verify that mounting nut torque is as specified in the MGM Service Manual.

 If structural damage is found, replace the defective parts immediately.
-Be sure to follow MGM Brakes Service Manual instructions for proper removal and reinstallation.
+Be sure to follow MGM Service Manual instruction for proper removal and reinstallation.

-Improper sizing of brake chambers or excessive payload weight.
+6. Improper sizing of brake chambers or excessive payload weight.